Prashant203/shopping/README.md

 Expected Time: No Time Limit
 Function:User friendly functions that are in app included replace , Delete , and export function(export only to text file) This application will be make by using the C programming language.
-Product quantity can be defined (how much of the product you want you buy
+Product quantity can be defined (how much of the product you want you buy).

+#